KPMG shares some practical tips for businesses dealing with Irish Revenue and UK HMRC iXBRL filing requirements

 Because the XBRL tagging is simply a machine-readable rendering of the data within the financial statements, rather than a discrete document, it does not constitute “other information” as defined in ISA (UK and Ireland) 720 Section A. Accordingly, the requirement of ISA (UK and Ireland) 720 Section A for the auditor to “read” the other information for the purpose of identifying material inconsistencies or material misstatements of fact is not applicable to XBRL tags.

-Plan in advance and do not leave implementing an iXBRL production process to the last minute.
-Our clients who reacted quickly and set up processes and filed early found the overall process far less onerous than the clients who tried to ignore the problem until the last minute. iXBRL filing requires a joined up approach from both the Tax and Accounts departments and getting a process in place to ensure the smooth delivery of your tagged accounts.
+Plan and do not leave implementing an iXBRL production process to the last minute.
+Our clients who reacted quickly and set up processes to incorporate iXBRL as part of the financial statements production process find it a lot smoother than the businesses who try to ignore the requirement until the deadline approaches.

-Regardless of whether you are tagging your own accounts in-house using a solution or outsourcing the work to an iXBRL vendor to tag for you, you need to give whoever tags the accounts sufficient time to do so.
+Regardless of whether you are tagging your own financial statements in-house using a technology solution or outsourcing the work to an iXBRL vendor to tag for you, you need to give whoever tags the financial statements enough time to do so.
 Additionally, it is strongly recommended that someone other than the tagger reviews the tag choices made prior to final submission. iXBRL tagging can be a technically challenging discipline.
-Reviewing tagged accounts will help ensure consistency in your tag choices and eradicate the opportunity for unnecessary errors.
+Reviewing tagged financial statements will help ensure consistency in your tag choices and eradicate the opportunity for unnecessary errors.
 And remember, tagging is a task for an accountant, not an IT person.

 Finally, whichever solution or iXBRL vendor you opt for – make sure that their tool and processes include internal tag validation functionality as standard.
 Having a tool that performs all the same tests internally that the Revenue authorities will perform at the final submission stage means you can rest assured that there will be no mishaps which could cause you to incur penalties.